avishekroyyash/avishekroyyash/README.md

 const avishek = {
   role: "Junior MERN Stack Developer",
   location: "Sylhet, Bangladesh",
-  education: "B.Sc. in CSE, Metropolitan University (2023 – Present)",
+  education: "B.Sc. in Computer Science & Engineering — Metropolitan University (2023–Present)",
-  experience: "3 self-driven full-stack products, built and deployed solo",
+  experience: "3 full-stack products designed, built, and deployed independently",
+  coreStack: ["React.js", "Next.js", "Node.js", "Express.js", "MongoDB"],
-  currentFocus: ["System design fundamentals", "Scalable backend architecture", "Open-source contribution"],
+  currentlyLearning: ["System design fundamentals", "Scalable backend architecture"],
-  shipped: ["ReBazzar", "SportNest", "Animal Marketplace"],
-  lookingFor: "A team that ships fast and values ownership", };
+  seeking: "A junior developer role where I can contribute from day one and grow fast", };

-I design, build, and deploy full-stack products end to end — authentication systems, role-based access control, REST APIs, and live payment processing with Stripe.
-Every project on this profile is a real, working application with a live demo link, not a boilerplate clone.
+I build production-ready web applications from the ground up — not tutorial clones.
+My work spans the full stack: designing REST APIs, structuring databases, implementing authentication and role-based access control, and integrating live payment processing with Stripe.
+Every project below is deployed, functional, and open for review — you can test the live demo and read the source code yourself.

+<table> <tr> <td width="25%" align="center">

+🚀 3 Live Products Deployed on Vercel, used by real users, not just localhost demos

+</td> <td width="25%" align="center">

+🔐 Auth + Payments Shipped role-based access control and real Stripe checkout flows

+</td> <td width="25%" align="center">

+🧩 Full-Stack Depth Comfortable across UI, API, and database — not frontend-only

+</td> <td width="25%" align="center">

+📈 Fast Learner Picks up new tools and frameworks quickly under real deadlines

+</td> </tr> </table>

+I'm looking for a team where I can keep shipping things that matter, learn from engineers better than me, and grow with every sprint — not just a title, but real ownership from day one.
 ---